csobrinho/binner-docker/README.md

-# binner-docker
+# Binner Dockerfile

-A docker container for the Binner webapp
+A docker container for the [Binner webapp](https://github.com/replaysMike/Binner)